ONLYOFFICE/onlyoffice.github.io/README.md

 The EasyBib plugin allows users to automatically add the references to the document in full accordance with style guides of their choice.

-The plugin is pre-installed in ONLYOFFICE cloud service.
+The plugin is pre-installed in ONLYOFFICE Enterprise Edition, Community Edition (Document Server + Community Server), and ONLYOFFICE cloud service.

 ## Features